Our Local Scheme

 Changes to the scheme for 2017/18 were approved by the Council on Tuesday 17 January 2017 effective from 01 April 2017.

 How to make a claim for Council Tax Support

-You can find further information and download the Council Tax Support application by clicking here.
+You can find further information and download the Council Tax Support application by visiting our Council Tax Support page.